splunk-soar-connectors/microsoftdefenderforendpoint/README.md

 [list alerts](#action-list-alerts) - List all alerts of a given type
 [list sessions](#action-list-sessions) - List all logged in users on a machine
 [get alert](#action-get-alert) - Retrieve specific Alert by its ID
+[get alert user](#action-get-alert-user) - Retrieve user for specific Alert from its ID
+[get alert files](#action-get-alert-files) - Retrieve files for specific Alert from its ID
+[get alert ips](#action-get-alert-ips) - Retrieve IP addresses for a specific Alert from its ID
+[get alert domains](#action-get-alert-domains) - Retrieve domains for a specific Alert from its ID
+[create alert](#action-create-alert) - Create a new alert in Defender for Endpoint
 [update alert](#action-update-alert) - Update properties of existing Alert
 [domain prevalence](#action-domain-prevalence) - Return statistics for the specified domain
 [ip prevalence](#action-ip-prevalence) - Return statistics for the specified IP